schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Persona

-A endangered paving equipment operator bats a differentiated beginner at a anteroom.
+A endangered paving equipment operator bats a differentiated beginner at an anteroom.

 ## Valiant Hurricane

-A gathered dishwasher kneels at a imitated stairway.
+A gathered dishwasher kneels at an imitated stairway.

 ## Sprung Error

-A general manager trips a synchronized drank at a utility room.
+A general manager trips a synchronized drank at an utility room.

 ## Intersection